This page discusses how to set up the Stardog Spark connector for running graph analytics algorithms.

 Not all the parameters shown above are required.
 More detailed information about input parameters can be found in the Graph Analytics Algorithms section.

-The input parameters can also be specified as CLI arguments to the graph analytics program.
+The input parameters can also be specified as arguments to graph analytics program.
 In this case, each ‘key=value’ pair would be passed separated by space.

 algorithm.name=PageRank algorithm.iterations=5 stardog.server=http://localhost:5820 stardog.database=testDB output.property=example:analytics:rank output.graph=example:analytics:graph

 See the examples below to see how parameters are passed for execution.